Comedian Luenell Goes In On ‘Bully’ Nene Leakes, Refuses To Call Donald Trump Her President In Candid Interview With Domenick Nati

 “Do you think Obama did enough for the black community in the last eight years?”
 Domenick asked.

 “I don’t think there is such thing as doing enough,” Luenell responded.

 “We’re never going to be able to be compensated for being ejected from our homeland, losing our religion, losing our language, losing our identity, having our families broken apart, having our children ripped from our sides.”

 On the epidemic of police brutality, Luenell doesn’t think that is something that can be fixed.
-Due to the overwhelming number of Caucasian police officers and now with Donald Trump in office, she doesn’t believe that racial profiling is going to go away any time soon.
+Due to the overwhelming number of Caucasian police officers and now with Donald Trump in office, she doesn’t believe that racial profiling is going to go away anytime soon.
 She does believe that Trump’s “Make America Great Again” message is for white people and it’s not going to benefit the black community.

 On Melania Trump, Luenell said that she is definitely a trophy wife and that never in the history of United States Presidents has she ever seen the first lady’s vagina.